JasperFx/marten/documentation/documentation/documents/advanced/patch_api.md

 <[sample:append_complex_element]>

+The `Patch.AppendIfNotExists()` operation will treat the child collection as a set rather than a list and only append the element if it does not already exist within the collection

 Marten can append either complex, value object values or primitives like numbers or strings.

 ## Insert an Element into a Child Collection

-Instead of adding an item to the end of a child collection, the `Insert()` operation allows you to put a new item into a persisted collection with a given index -- with the default index being 0 so that a new item would be inserted at the beginning of the child collection.
+Instead of appending an item to the end of a child collection, the `Patch.Insert()` operation allows you to insert a new item into a persisted collection with a given index -- with the default index being 0 so that a new item would be inserted at the beginning of the child collection.

 <[sample:insert_first_complex_element]>

+The `Patch.InsertIfNotExists()` operation will only insert the element if the element at the designated index does not already exist.

 ## Remove an Element from a Child Collection